In 2019 (as in 2018), EuroMarine organises two distinct, parallel calls:

 Please refer to the full text of the call and to the terms and conditions of funding for details on eligibility criteria, eligible costs and constraints linked to funding.

 Please refer to the other supporting documents or links to check out EuroMarine priorities or to find potential co-organising EuroMarine partners.

 To submit a proposal, please fill in and return the application form (using either the Word or the Open Office template) following instructions therein.

-- 31 May: Deadline for FWS and WG proposal submission
+- 31 May (included): Deadline for FWS and WG proposal submission

 The two sets of proposals corresponding to the above two categories will be reviewed separately using specific criteria and specific pools of referees (EuroMarine volunteers).

 The EuroMarine Steering Committee will be in charge of the final selection and moderation to ensure a balance of disciplines and topics within the available budget.